ulwuttke/LMMD/_sources/02_rep/02_rep.md

 # repetition / basic knowledge

-## generalized HOOK's law
+## generalized HOOKE's law

-The "generalized HOOK's law" is an [isotropic](https://en.wikipedia.org/wiki/Isotropy) linear-elastic material model for 3D continuum or with loads in any direction (see "Derivation of Hooke's law in three dimensions" in [Linear elasticity theory for continuous media](https://en.wikipedia.org/wiki/Hooke's_law#Isotropic_materials).
+The "generalized HOOKE's law" is an [isotropic](https://en.wikipedia.org/wiki/Isotropy) linear-elastic material model for 3D continuum or with loads in any direction (see "Derivation of Hooke's law in three dimensions" in [Linear elasticity theory for continuous media](https://en.wikipedia.org/wiki/Hooke's_law#Isotropic_materials).

 The law is typically derived (like in the previous link) "inductive", which means drawing conclusions "from the particular to the general".
 The opposite is "deductive, which means drawing conclusions "from the general to the particular".